 Try to have at least two drink-free days each week.
 If you’re already doing this, how about taking an extra drink free day?
 Why not try the Drink Free Days app?

 Alcohol might feel like the answer to stress and anxiety, but it never is.
 If you’re suffering from anxiety, low mood, depression or can’t sleep, North Yorkshire County Council’s Look After Your Mental Health page is a great place to start for help and advice.

 Find advice about preventing stress and encouraging mental wellbeing, including a quiz to assess your mood and sources of local support.

 The Drink Free Day app is a brilliant way to track the days that you drink or don’t drink alcohol.
 It shows you money and calories saved, offers practical advice and helps you stick to your drink free goal.

-If you had a break from booze during lockdown, why not continue?
+If you had a break from booze during the first lockdown, why not continue?
 Time off from drinking alcohol can help you save money, sleep better and lose weight.
 There’s lots of advice and support out there to help you.

 Try and buy less alcohol in your weekly shop.
 Set yourself a limit, buy only that amount, and when it’s gone, it’s gone!
 Just make sure you don’t pop out again for more.

 Alternate alcoholic drinks with soft drinks.
 This is a great way manage your alcohol intake and it will help you to save money!

 Try to shrink your drink to half-pint, a small glass or a single measure.
 It’s easy to pour a large measure at home, so try to be aware of what you’re doing.